iva2k/svelte-blank-20221125/CREATING.md

 Run Lighthouse and other web tests at <https://www.webpagetest.org>

-TODO: (now) Improve Lighthouse: Content is not sized correctly for the viewportThe viewport size of 541px does not match the window size of 360px.
+TODO: (now) Improve Lighthouse: Content is not sized correctly for the viewport The viewport size of 541px does not match the window size of 360px.
 If the width of your app's content doesn't match the width of the viewport, your app might not be optimized for mobile screens.
 <https://developer.chrome.com/docs/lighthouse/pwa/content-width/?utm_source=lighthouse&utm_medium=wpt>